utkarsh867/auth-microservice/README.md

 # Submission for the test

-## Dependencies
+## Dependencies for deployment
-* docker - Install docker and make sure that the deamon is running
+* `docker` - Install docker and make sure that the deamon is running
-* docker-compose - Install docker-compose for the command-line.
+* `docker-compose` - Install docker-compose for the command-line.

 ## How to run the deployment